JockDaRock/Time2Code/README.md

 `$ minikube start` or `$ minikube start --vm-driver=xhyve`

-Then run the following bash script to load Faas and Time2Code...
+Then run the following bash script to load FaaS and Time2Code...

-`$ bash minikube.sh'
+`$ bash ./minikube.sh'

-Once the script is complete it will provide you with the url, like this http://192.168.99.100:31114/, to reach the Time2Code web editor.  **BEFORE** you start using it, you will need to deploy the code execution functions after the Faas services have started.
+Once the script is complete it will provide you with the url, like this http://192.168.99.100:31114/, to reach the Time2Code web editor.  **BEFORE** you start using it, you will need to deploy the code execution functions after the FaaS services have started.
 It might take a minute or two for all of the necessary Kube pods to be Running.
-Keep checking the pods with `kubectl get pods` to make sure the pods are running.
+Keep checking the pods with `kubectl get pods`.

 To deploy the functions use the following command in your terminal.

-`faas-cli -action deploy -f .time2code-faas-cli-minikube.yml`
+`$ faas-cli -action deploy -f .time2code-faas-cli-minikube.yml`

 Once the kube pods for the code execution are running you can get to coding :)!